 This offering is part of a financing plan which is expected to significantly de-lever and strengthen our balance sheet, extend our debt maturity profile and provide us with added operational and financial flexibility.
-As part of this financing plan, concurrent with this offering, we are offering to sell 6,500,000 shares of our Series C mandatory convertible preferred stock (or 7,475,000 shares if the underwriters exercise their overallotment option in full) and \$1 billion aggregate principal amount of our senior notes comprised of \$\frac{1}{2}\$ million aggregate principal amount of our \$\frac{1}{2}\$ Senior Notes due 2010 and \$\frac{1}{2}\$ million aggregate principal amount of our \$\frac{1}{2}\$ Senior Notes due 2013.
+As part of this financing plan, concurrent with this offering, we are offering to sell 40,000,000 shares of our common stock (or 46,000,000 shares if the underwriters exercise their option to purchase additional shares in full) and \$1 billion of senior notes comprised of \$million aggregate principal amount of our % Senior Notes due 2010 and \$million aggregate principal amount of our % Senior Notes due 2013.